department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/service-connected.md

 ###Can I get compensation?

-Yes, if:
+Yes, if all of the following are true:

-- You have a current physical or mental disability (damage to your body or mind that makes you less able—or totally unable—to do everyday tasks, including meaningful work), and
+- You have a current physical or mental disability (damage to your body or mind that makes you less able—or totally unable—to do everyday tasks, including meaningful work)
-- You got injured or sick while actively serving in the military—and your injury or illness caused your disability or made a disability you already had worse, and
+- You were injured or sick while actively serving in the military—and your injury or illness caused your disability or made a disability you already had worse
 - You can link your current disability to an injury or illness that happened while you were actively serving in the military

 <div class="call-out" markdown="1">

-###What types of health problems may qualify me for benefits?
+###What types of health problems may qualify me for disability benefits?

 You may be able to get benefits for health problems linked to military service, including: